FoSGamers/FoS-DeckPro-Release/CONTRIBUTING.md

 # Contributing to FoS-DeckPro

+> **IMPORTANT:**
+> - A GitHub Action enforces release hygiene: any personal files in a PR or push to a release branch will cause the build to fail.
+> - You MUST read and follow this file and [RELEASE.md](RELEASE.md) before merging or releasing.

 Thank you for your interest in contributing!
 We welcome all contributions, from code to documentation, bug reports, and feature requests.

 ## How to Contribute